BestTimesToVisit.com Logo

 culture

 Uruguayans are known for their 'mate' culture – a traditional caffeinated drink shared socially.
-If offered mate, accept it!
+If offered mate, accept politely and sip from the bombilla (metal straw).
 It's a sign of friendship and a great way to experience local customs.
-Just remember to sip from the same bombilla (metal straw).
+Refusing can be seen as rude.

 food